jonathanvdc/Flame/README.md

 ### Textual code generation
 CodeBuilder and CodeLine ease the process generating well-formatted textual code.

+### Assembly creation
+IAssemblyBuilder, INamespaceBuilder, ITypeBuilder, etc function as a portable interface for any back-end.

 ## Flame.Syntax
 Flame.Syntax is a small project that makes writing front-ends and back-ends for various programming languages easier.
 Flame.Syntax is written in D#.